O-X-L/calamary/test/README.md

    chown tester /var/www/cicd/calamary
    ```

-* You may want to add these lines to the `/home/tester/.bashrc` file
+* You may want to append these lines to the `/home/tester/.bashrc` file

    ```bash
    source ~/venv/bin/activate